Choosing a Caterer | How to Hire the Right Coffee Caterer

 What are your power and space requirements?

 Professional caterers know exactly what they need and communicate it clearly upfront.
 If someone can’t tell you their electrical requirements or how much space they need, that’s a sign they’re figuring it out as they go.
+Here’s a simple litmus test: real commercial espresso machines require a dedicated 20-amp circuit.
+If they can plug into a “standard outlet,” they’re not running commercial equipment β€” no matter what they call it.

 check_circle